tbonald/spectral_embedding/README.md

-# spectral_clustering
+# spectral_embedding

-Weighted spectral clustering
+Weighted spectral embedding of graphs

-This repository contains the implementation in Python of weighted spectral embedding.
+This repository contains the implementation in Python of weighted spectral embedding, as described in the paper:

+Weighted spectral embedding of graphs, by Thomas Bonald, Alexandre Hollocou, Marc Lelarge, Allerton 2018.

 ## Getting started